-Residential Parking Permits
+Residential Parking Permit ZONES

 The City of El Cerrito has established two areas of town where 4-hour residential parking restrictions may be applied.
 This was done to preserve on-street parking for local residents in the vicinity of the two BART stations where a high number of non-resident BART commuters search for parking each work day.